Our aim is for children to get a head start in life through a high quality early years education.

 Successes to date

-- Nearly 40 Speech and Language ‘Champions’ are completing a stretching level 3 course online.
+- 32 Speech and Language ‘Champions’ have completed a stretching level 3 course online.
 In their role as a Champion, they will share their learning with colleagues to embed good practice within their early years setting.
 The aim is to develop all practitioners’ ability to identify children with speech, language and communication needs, and to put in place the appropriate support for each child.

-- Over 20 practitioners have delivered the Early Talk Boost intervention with groups of children in their setting, with fantastic results.
+- 40 practitioners have delivered the Early Talk Boost intervention with groups of children in their setting, with fantastic results.
 From a cohort of 86 children receiving the intervention, average pre and post assessment scores increased across all areas:

 - Attention and Listening scores increased by 49%